tianhuil/simple-trpc/README.md

 }
 ```

+## Learn More
-For more details, see `example/` folder for Express- and Koa-specific server implementations.
+For more details, see `example/` folder to see a working example.

+1. Open the `package.json` and run the corresponding scripts.
+2. View the client and server code for Express- and Koa-specific examples